This learning unit is not open to incoming exchange students!

 The course will focus on the history of human rights and their political role in contemporary societies.
 Their legal and political evolution is traced through five lessons:

 Lesson 5.
-International relations and human rights in the 21st century
+International relations and human rights in the beginning of the 21st century

 Teaching methods